marcellogalhardo/marcellogalhardo.dev/content/posts/extension-shadowing-for-actual-declarations-in-kmp.md

 1. `expect class Bundle` is an opaque type with no members in `commonMain`.
 2. `expect fun Bundle.putBoolean(key, value)` matches the signature of the original `putBoolean` method, but changes the first parameter from `String?` to `String`.
-3. On Android, the actual extension function is an inline function and will not exist at runtime.
-4. On non-Android platforms, the actual extension function is a regular function.

 With this setup:

-- On Android, `putBoolean` won't exist at runtime and will always be superseded by the member function.
+- On Android, `putBoolean` won't exist at runtime and will always be superseded by the original member function.
 - On other platforms, the extension function will be utilized instead.
 - It enables stricter types for shadowed members (e.g., changing `key: String?` to `key: String` since the types are compatible).
 - The new type alias remains backward compatible with existing APIs.